 Mobile is the new battleground for brands, yet many marketers struggle to understand how digital marketing trends can influence growth.
-Google's VP of Marketing, Lisa Gevelber, spoke to SVP of Media at iCrossing, Christine Bensen, about how brands can elevate digital marketing performance in a mobile-first world.
+Google's VP of Marketing, Lisa Gevelber, spoke to SVP of Media at iCrossing, Christine Bensen, about how brands can elevate performance in a mobile-first world.

 With digital marketing, brands can more deeply understand their consumers, and as a result, provide them with more valuable experiences.
 But mobile also creates challenges for marketers as they try to understand its true impact.

 Lisa Gevelber, Google: iCrossing has a long history of leadership in search engine marketing.
 How can search help marketers understand consumer purchasing behaviors?

 Christine Bensen, iCrossing: At iCrossing, we believe search and social media are important indicators of intent.
 Looking at these signals, in combination with other digital behavior, we gain a deeper appreciation of what customers want and how they discover it.
 That gets us closer to understanding the nuances of the purchasing process overall.

 Understanding context and timing is also really important.
 For example, VMware tasked iCrossing with driving downloads for an app-based game to educate IT professionals.
 We developed a campaign using in-app interest targeting as well as Search Ads on Google Play.
 By putting this download into the right environments and calling out its gameplay element, the campaign drove an astonishing 11,200 downloads in the first six months.
 This approach allowed us to connect with the right consumers, in the right micro-moment, and provide something useful to them.